rocheio/quake-timer/README.md

 Quake cooldown timer app for the game Quake Champions.

-Build and run the app:
+Build and run the app on Windows:

 ```sh
 go build ./cmd/quaketimer